Jerk Chicken Salad is a delicious whole meal salad that packs a delicious spicy kick. It's super easy to make and perfect for a summer meal.

 - Chicken Boneless, skinless chicken breasts work best for this recipe.

 - Thyme Sprigs of fresh thyme go into the marinade.
-If you don't have fresh thyme, just use 1 tbsp of dried thyme.
+If you don't have fresh thyme, just use 1 tablespoon of dried thyme.

 - Pineapple Fresh pineapple is best.
 I like to buy pineapple that's already peeled and cored for convenience.